Armored car (VIP)

 A VIP armored car is a civilian vehicle with a reinforced structure that is designed to protect its occupants from assaults, bullets and blasts.
 Armored cars are typically manufactured with bulletproof glass and layers of armor plating, often with a variety of other defensive mechanisms and features to aid the individuals inside.
-Unlike military armored vehicles, a civilian armored car is designed to be inconspicuous and similar to its factory version.
+Unlike military armored vehicles, a civilian armored car is designed to be inconspicuous and visually similar to its factory version.